venkateshreddypala/ImageProcessing/README.md

 3. The text in the image has to be of high contrast and the text has to be crisp.

 # Images in our problem
-1. Images are mostly rectangualr in shape and has a particular
+1. Images are mostly rectangualr in shape and has a particular dimensions since these were tiff files but has a lot of noises due to several reasons.